McDic/Highliner/README.md

 ### (For devs) Data storage regarding replay saves

-`highliner:save_matches` will save all matches. `highliner:current_match` contains all information of the current match.
+`highliner:saved_matches` will save all matches. `highliner:current_match` contains all information of the current match.
-`highliner:save_matches` will reset on every reload, so if you want to save this, you have to backup this by your own.
+`highliner:saved_matches` will reset on every reload, so if you want to save this, you have to backup this by your own.
-The following is the structure of `highliner:save_matches`.
+The following is the structure of `highliner:saved_matches`.

 ```jsonc
 {